 - Tip: The best “swag” items are useful or unique as MIT and its students are environmentally conscious.

-Talk with freshmen and sophomores about your company and opportunities available to students.
+Talk with first-year students and sophomores about your company and opportunities available to students.

-- Building your company’s brand at MIT starts with fostering good relationships with freshmen and sophomores.
-Even if your company is only offering opportunities for upperclassmen, it is strategic to speak with freshmen and sophomores and educate them on your company and how they can possibly work for your company in the future.
+- Building your company’s brand at MIT starts with fostering good relationships with first-years and sophomores.
+Even if your company is only offering opportunities for juniors and seniors, it is strategic to speak with first-years and sophomores and educate them on your company and how they can possibly work for your company in the future.

-Plan to hold interviews on campus soon after a fair if appropriate to the time of year and your recruiting needs.
+Plan to hold interviews soon after a fair if appropriate to the time of year and your recruiting needs.

 - When on-campus interviews and recruiting is available, companies can reserve interview space through CAPD's on campus recruiting program.